BMCARDONA/fertility_rates/README.md

 # Fertility Rates Case Study

-**Goal**: This case study aims to answer the following question: What was the Average Total Fertility Rate by Geographic Region from 1960 to 2021?
+**Goal**: This case study aims to answer the following question: What was the Total Fertility Rate by Geographic Region from 1960 to 2021?

 **Data Set**: For this case study, I used a [dataset](https://data.worldbank.org/indicator/SP.DYN.TFRT.IN?end=2021&start=2021&view=map&year=2021) from World Bank.
-It contains countries and their respective average total fertility rates by year.
+It contains a list of countries, in addition to their respective total fertility rates from 1960 to 2021.

-**Analysis**: If you'd like to see my analysis using R, feel free to check out three different files:
+**Analysis**: To see my analysis of this case study, please see the following two files:
-- `fertility_rates.Rmd`, if you'd like to interact with the code; and
+- `fertility_rates.Rmd`, if you'd like to interact with the code; or
-- `fertility_rates.pdf`, if you'd like to see the LaTeX output of `fertility_rates.Rmd`; or
+- `fertility_rates.pdf`, if you'd like to see the LaTeX output of `fertility_rates.Rmd`
-- `fertility_rates.R`, if you'd only like to see the code.

-**Tableau Dashboard**: If you'd like to see an interactive version of my analysis, check out my Tableau dashboard!
-You can find it [here](https://public.tableau.com/app/profile/bradley.cardona/viz/AverageFertilityRatebyRegion1960-2021/Dashboard)! :)
+**Tableau Dashboard**: If you'd like to see an interactive version of the figures generated from my analysis, check see the corresponding Tableau dashboard.
+You can find it [here](https://public.tableau.com/app/profile/bradley.cardona/viz/AverageFertilityRatebyRegion1960-2021/Dashboard2).

-**Conclusion**: Nearly *every* country has experienced a sharp decrease in average total fertility rates.
+**Conclusion**: Most countries will need to address in the coming decades an *underpopulation* problem -- not an overpopulation one.

 ## Guiding Questions
 Following are some of the guiding questions I used to complete this case study.
 These questions are broken up into six sections: